Work Permits for Third-Country Nationals

 Renewal of Work Permits

-Work permits are generally valid for one year but may be renewed for up to three years (for Key Employees and Highly Skilled Workers).
+Work permits are generally valid for one year, but may be renewed for up to two or three years for Key Employees and Highly Skilled Workers only.
 Renewal requirements include proof of continued employment, a rental agreement, and supporting documentation, with an annual renewal fee of €300.

 Malta’s work permit regulations for 2024 have tightened, particularly regarding rental agreement requirements.
 Expats must now provide notarized rental agreements and attestation forms with permit applications.
 Whether applying for the first time, renewing, or switching employers, these updated rules are essential.